zitrus2k/BullyModMenu/README.md

 3. Max.
 Health
 4. Kill (Is kinda broken, it only makes you onehit)

+The .exe will probably be marked as a Trojan by the most Antiviruses, because it Reads and Manipulates other Applications Memory - In this case Bully.exe
+Just create a Exeption in your AV and it should work.

 You can use this Code however you want, but Credit me @zitrus2k)!

 Made by zitrus2k